paulmarrington/lispz/doc/basics.md

 All the JavaScript list processing functions (every, filter, forEach, ...) are available.
 See the [List Processing](list-processing.md) section for more details.

+To see if an array contains an element, use 'in':

+    (return-if (12 in list) "has dozen")

 ## Associative Array List

 Are also called dictionaries or hashmaps.
 Because lispz is a functional language it is not uncommon for functions to return a dictionary of values.
 To make them clearer, if a key is supplied without a following colon then it is placed into the dictionary with a value of the same name.